armin-es/html5-and-css3-blog/README.md

 ### Description

-An three-page responsive blog using HTML5 and CSS3.
+A three-page responsive blog using HTML5 and CSS3.

 This project is based on the "Projects in HTML5" video course by "Eduonix-Tech" on [Udemy](https://www.udemy.com/projects-in-html5/).